Clover Food Lab: Environmental vision

 The company was founded by Ayr Muir, a graduate of MIT in Material Science and Harvard Business School MBA program.
 Muir, a distant cousin of naturalist John Muir, has cited environmental motivations as a driving force behind the company's creation.
 He wishes "to shrink the ecological footprint of the food industry by making fresh, local, sustainable vegetarian food as common and convenient as the fare at Burger King or McDonald's".
 The company's food trucks are decommissioned and retrofitted cargo vehicles that use recycled vegetable oil to help them run.
 All of the company's utensils, napkins, and other items are compostable.
 Despite Clover Food Lab's focus on local, sustainable and vegetarian food, Muir consciously avoids branding the company's food as such, fearing that "no one will eat it if we do".

 Design

-Clover Food Lab's trucks and restaurants have minimalist, somewhat industrial design, and include elements that give them the look and feel of a laboratory.
-The sides and walls are plain white, menus are written on whiteboards with black dry-erase marker, and the restaurants are brightly lit and have mostly stool seating.
-The kitchen has "a pop-up quality, as if the crew is here temporarily, planning to relocate elsewhere."
-Staff enter customer orders and process credit and debit cards through an iPad (previously an iPod touch), and give change from their money belts instead of cash registers.
+Clover Food Lab's trucks and restaurants had minimalist, somewhat industrial design, and included elements that gave them the look and feel of a laboratory.
+The sides and walls were plain white, with menus displayed on TV screens which updated according to availability (previously written on whiteboards with black dry-erase marker to mimic the food truck) and the restaurants were brightly lit and had mostly stool seating.
+The kitchen had "a pop-up quality, as if the crew is here temporarily, planning to relocate elsewhere."
+Staff entered customer orders and process credit and debit cards through an iPad (previously an iPod touch), and give change from their money belts instead of cash registers.
+The restaurant style was often compared to that of an Apple Store.
+Orders were also taken on a dedicated in-house web app.